animesshhh/Alt-Mobility-Customer-Analysis/README.md

 ## 📁 File Structure

 - `/queries/`: Contains individual `.sql` files for key queries (KPIs, retention, trends).
+- `/visualizations/`: Contains power bi report, dashboards and images for the same.
 - `README.md`: This file.

 ## 🛠️ Tools Used